Jeremy Horn

-Jeremy Graham Horn (born August 25, 1975) is an American mixed martial artist.
+Jeremy Graham Horn (born August 25, 1975) is an American former mixed martial artist.
 Horn is best known for fighting in smaller American promotions, he has also competed in some of the premiere mixed martial arts organizations around the world, including the UFC, WEC, PRIDE, Bellator, Pancrase, the IFL, King of the Cage, and the International Fighting Championships (IFC).
 Horn is the former King of the Cage Light Heavyweight Champion and has also competed in the Heavyweight and Light Heavyweight divisions.

 Background

-Horn was born and raised in Omaha, Nebraska, and has two half-brothers, Sid and Matt Anderson, along with his younger brother Marshall Horn.
+Horn was born and raised in Ohio,and has two half-brothers, Sid and Matt Anderson, along with his younger brother Marshall Horn.
 All of the boys were raised by their single mother, Ruth.
 A belligerent child, he began training when he was 12 years old, along with his brother Matt.
 Before becoming a full-time mixed martial arts fighter, Horn worked in construction.
 He is known for his durability, with a total of 120 total fights in his career, as well as his grappling skills with 54 of his 92 wins by submission.